-For all standard forms of Immigration or Nationality application, I charge £2000 as an average.
-Within my reduced price fixed fee of £2000 covering 10 hours of my time, you can expect an end to end to end service from first meeting to discuss you needs, concerns and objectives through to your next steps once the decision is received.
+For all standard forms of Immigration or Nationality application, I charge a reduced fixed fee of £2500.
+Within that which covers 10 hours of my time, you can expect an end to end to end service from first meeting to discuss you needs, concerns and objectives through to your next steps once the decision is received.
 I am not currently registered for VAT and so there is an additional saving included on declared fees of 20% also.
 My service includes:

 - Having direct access to me throughout your application